bjchris32/bjchris32.github.io/_posts/2024-06-30-How-ChatGPT-changed-the-way-I-work.markdown

 tags: chatGPT working
 ---

 I used to rely heavily on Google to search for answers to technical problems.
-However, I've found a new tool that has significantly boosted my efficiency in solving problems and learning new technical skills: ChatGPT.
+However, since the advent of ChatGPT, it has significantly boosted my efficiency in solving problems and learning new technical skills: ChatGPT.
 In this post, I will explain how I've integrated ChatGPT into my workflow and the steps I follow to approach solutions using this AI assistant.

 ## Step 1: Question Definition
 The first step is to determine whether or not to use ChatGPT to solve a particular problem.
 I use the following matrix to make this decision: